bleroy/3d-junkyard/Atari130MX/readme.md

 #### Configure the keyboard for the vintage layout

 Solder two jumper wires to the left of the PCB to configure it for Control.
-This keeps the vintage layout wiring for the Control key.
-The two wires should short from the middle position to the left position.
-The silkscreen has helper text for this and should make it clear you are wiring for Control.
+This keeps the vintage layout wiring for the Control key. **The two wires should short from the middle position to the left position**.
+The jumper wires are very short, follow the brackets on the silkscreen, not the longer lines.

 #### Mount the switches onto the plate